T12official/T12Official.github.io/README.md

 # https://t12official.github.io

 All commits to `main` will automatically deploy to the site.
+Work in the `/docs` folder.

 ## Alternate Instructions